parabola949/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-BaseStats | An object with the stats of the current enemy base.
+BaseStats | An object with the stats of the current target's base.
 This is passed to your algorithm in the constuctor.

 ```c#
 public override double ShouldAccept()